 Here is one of my favorites: ‘‘We’ll fill out the GitHub page later, no one can read that damn code anyway!’
 Well, you’re wrong, dummy.
 Get that code straight and make it pop out.
 And probably consider hiring CTO who won’t be telling you that the code is ‘private’: he probably doesn’t have it or your ICO is scam — unless that was your initial plan.
 Gone are the times when one could get away with copy pasting the lines of code or stealing from the rival’s page.
 And please, please do not announce the ICO start date, until you’re got that ERC-20 up and running.
 Cause there actually might be some people who would really want to transfer their precious bitcoins to buy your token.

 Anything goes in PR hustle

-One thing that everyone chose not to notice, yet it is running under the counter, is bribing.
+Another elephant in the room is bribing of crypto media.
 That might sound a bit of a strong word, but that’s what it really is.
 Media outlets supply the readers with paid PRs here and there, exchanges are allegedly (or in fact) manipulating the asset prices, while expert rating opinions are bought for a certain amount of BTC.

-On a larger scale, the implications of this are rather alarming for blockchain industry as a whole.
+The implications of this are alarming for blockchain industry.
 Not only the reputation is at stake.
 By launching a token for the sake of pushing it to the exchange and pumping up the price, those ‘artful entrepreneurs’ are merely demolishing our good faith in new technologies.

 Dig deeper, think harder

 One major take away for CMOs scratching their head over ‘that damn ICO’ is this: forget your good old product/market centered strategies, they simply don’t apply here.
-Blockchain’s mission: generating value for the community being fundamental technology to give a chance to create systems where community can bring value itself + receive additional value from the platform.
-Non-financial motivation is the key factor in post-industrial economy.
+Blockchain’s core mission is generating value for the community.
+Technology enables us to create systems where community can bring value to these systems receiving additional value from the system itself making non-financial motivation a key factor in post-industrial economy.